 There are many rehab centers that offer Dialectical Behavior Therapy (DBT) treatment for teens.
 But you may notice that some treatment centers specify that they are “comprehensive,” while others note that they are “DBT-informed.”
 What’s the difference?

 When Dr. Marsha Linehan developed Dialectical Behavior Therapy in the 1980s, she delineated four components of treatment.
 These four treatment delivery requirements were originally meant to be implemented in the standard outpatient setting.
 However, since then, many residential treatment centers and intensive outpatients have adapted them to fit the needs and constraints of their specific settings, and have usually received formal training to do so.
-(At Behavior Tech, the premier DBT training institute for clinicians, this training requires weeks of intense coaching and instruction.)
+(At Behavioral Tech, the premier DBT training institute for clinicians, this training requires weeks of intense coaching and instruction.)

 A DBT-comprehensive teen rehab center needs to include all four of the standard treatment components.
 A DBT-informed program includes only one, two, or three from the list: